Zhaxxy/eZwizard3-bot/README.md

 bot can sometimes get stuck at some part which involves the mounted_saves_at_once semaphore, which will cause it to get stuck on other commands, which will start spamming chats with tick tocks eventually, my suspicon is that it has something to do with the discord api libary interactions.py which im using

-I seem to have fixed it using mutiple messures, but it could still happen i just havent seen it happen after my fixes, even with external ftp clients attached
+I seem to have fixed bot of the above using mutiple messures, but it could still happen i just havent seen it happen after my fixes, even with external ftp clients attached